The OB Model and Its Variables

 Turnover

-Voluntary or involuntary permanent withdrawal from the organisation.
-Acceptable if poor performers leave.
-High turnover results in high costs of re-hiring and re-training.
-Efficiency loss due to replacement of lost knowledge and skill.
+Turnover is voluntary or involuntary permanent withdrawal from the organisation.
+It is acceptable when poor performers leave.
+High turnover produces high re-hiring and re-training costs and a loss of efficiency as knowledge and skill are replaced.

 Not all turnover is bad.
 A school benefits when an underperforming teacher leaves.
 The school suffers when a strong teacher leaves.